 During your Ayurvedic diagnosis, the doctor will recommend a number of treatments that aim to pacify your doshas and strengthen your dhatus (tissues).
 They require the application of therapeutic substances – such as oils or powders – directly onto the body.
 The doctor and therapists will choose specific herbs, oils and substances that pacify your relevant dosha – for e.g. if your vata is in excess, you would be recommended a massage using sesame oil.

 Nutrition is called the great medicine in Ayurveda – a wholesome, well-balanced diet is the foundation of health, strength & happiness for both mind and body.
-At Aanandakosha, we create meals as a part of your package that keep in mind the 8 guiding principles that ensure the food that you eat has the power of healing – Local (regional foods that are fresh and ripe, rather than imported food), Quality (organic, freshly made without any processed foods), Combination (avoiding incompatible foods such as ghee and honey), Quantity (not too much, and not too little), Preparation (ideally, heated and cooked food which is easiest to absorb), Surroundings (eating in a place meant for meals) and last, but not least, You (pace your eating – the healthiest food can become poison if you are in a hurry or stressed).
+For the best ayurvedic skin & beauty treatment, we create meals as a part of your package that keep in mind the 8 guiding principles that ensure the food that you eat has the power of healing – Local (regional foods that are fresh and ripe, rather than imported food), Quality (organic, freshly made without any processed foods), Combination (avoiding incompatible foods such as ghee and honey), Quantity (not too much, and not too little), Preparation (ideally, heated and cooked food which is easiest to absorb), Surroundings (eating in a place meant for meals) and last, but not least, You (pace your eating – the healthiest food can become poison if you are in a hurry or stressed).
 Ask our chef to teach you recipes so you can take them back home with you and continue the Ayurvedic lifestyle at home.

 Tracing their origins back to the oldest Indian scriptures, yoga and Ayurveda go hand in hand as sister sciences.
 If yoga is performed correctly, it will help people of all doshas improve their physical and mental health.
 A lot of people associate yoga mostly with the different asanas (yoga poses), but each asana is supported by rhythmic breathing to control energy levels (pranayama) and short periods of relaxation.
 While performing an asana, one must be simultaneously trying to achieve posture, breath control and relaxation.
 The yoga classes at Aanandakosha aim to go hand in hand with Ayurvedic principles in teaching you these three things – Pranayama (controlling the breath), Asanas (various poses to increase circulation and flexibility) and Savasana (relaxation exercises between and at the end of yoga sessions).
 Yoga combined with the Ayurvedic treatment and cuisine forms the basis of the holistic healing supported in Aanandakosha.